CarolineL-Analyst/Dynamic-Z-Score-Analysis-for-Ledger-Level-Financial-Review/README.md

 - Analyzes monthly trends for a selected ledger code
 - Focuses on volatility and anomaly detection using rolling statistics
 - Designed to support finance review discussions and highlight areas for follow-up rather than automate conclusions

+## Audience
+- This repository includes an executive-style summary for non-technical stakeholders.
+- Technical details and SQL implementations are documented in subsequent sections.

 ## Business Question
 - Is this cost / revenue stable over time?